hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

   bash run.sh --github-org <your_org> --region us-east-1
   ```

-**Note:** You do not have to use "manual mode"—the script always provides both options for referencing the IAM Role in your workflow, regardless of whether you use a token.
+**Note:** The script always provides both options for referencing the IAM Role in your workflow, regardless of whether you use a token.
+There is no separate "manual mode"—you can choose to set a repository variable or reference the ARN directly in your workflow YAML as best fits your needs.

 Example for this repository: